Someone asked me what my mold avoidance story was, so I will try to write down the highlights of it here.

 I was working on detoxing this whole time, but I could only go so fast.
 It seems like other people have been able to handle detoxing harder than I can.

 After around three years of trying various living arrangements in my home town, I ran out of places to try.
-I began to travel to different states.
+I had tried all the newer hotels in town by that point, as well as many of the newer and nicer apartments and townhomes.
+So I began to travel to different states.
 I discovered that in places with really beautiful, pristine outside air, I had a bigger margin of error for making mistakes.

 So that's where I am today.
 Traveling around and looking for a good place to rent.
 In hindsight, it probably would have been better for my personality to do a less extreme version of mold avoidance.
 But I might not have been able to help it.
 My reactivity dictated my choices as I went along, had more mishaps, and found fewer places that felt good to me.

 I wouldn't either encourage or discourage anyone from trying a mold avoidance lifestyle.
 Whether it's the right lifestyle for someone depends on a lot of factors.
 But if someone decides to try it, I would be supportive of that person.

 My Mold Avoidance Story

 Blog entry posted by Forebearance, Apr 30, 2014.